2026 Legislative Priorities

 Thank you, sponsors: Senators Cleveland, Muzzall, Chapman, Hasegawa, Krishnadasan, Nobles, Trudeau, Valdez

-Status: Senate Ways & Means.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 This legislation had a hearing in Senate Health & Long-Term Care and was referred, but not heard, in Ways & Means.
-It failed to progress in 2025 due to cost of implementation
+It failed to progress in 2025 due to cost of implementation.

 Testimony: Submitted 1/24/25